FlyingFortressIT/blog.flyingfortressit.ca/content/posts/small-business-cloud-backup-storage.md

 Recall that the only requirement is that the data is stored durably in an off-site location, and for this service we can pay anywhere from 5USD per month to 125USD per month (there are more expensive providers, but I have not included them).
 Only a small part of this variance can be explained by differences in durability (multi-region vs multi-datacentre vs single-datacentre) or retrieval options (API vs installed/web application).

-Remember when I said earlier that when you are choosing a storage provider, you're choosing an ecosystem?
+Remember when I said earlier that when you are choosing a storage provider, you are choosing an ecosystem?
 Now is a good time to talk about that as it will help explain the rest of the price variance.

 > <a href="https://onedrive.live.com/about/en-US/plans/" target="_blank">Note</a> that for OneDrive, data beyond 5TB per user requires a request made to Microsoft.

-## It's more than just the data
+## It is more than just the data

 Let's take the least expensive option on the list, the Backblaze Computer Backup option for businesses, priced at 4.17USD per month (50USD per computer per year) for unlimited backed up data.
 This gets you an application (for Windows and Mac) for automating backups, shipped hard drive/thumb drive for larger restores (for additional cost), and a web application for restoring your data.